crossbario/autobahn-python/docs/asynchronous-programming.rst

 .. note::

    The reason ``returnValue`` is necessary goes deep into implementation details of Twisted and Python.
 In short: co-routines in Python 2 with Twisted are simulated using exceptions.
-Only Python 3.3+ has gotten native support for co-routines using the new yield from statement.
+Only Python 3.3+ has gotten native support for co-routines using the new yield from statement, Python 3.5+ use await statement and it is the new recommended method.

 In above, we are using a little helper :func:`autobahn.twisted.util.sleep` for sleeping "inline".
 The helper is really trivial: